DaMBIC rules during the SARS-CoV-2 pandemic

 - Do not enter DaMBIC facilities without an equipment booking.
 Checking and booking must be done online via: https://mbp.booking.sdu.dk/Default.aspx

-- You must keep a distance of 2 meters to other persons.
-This means that in some labs the number of people will be limited.
+- You must act according to the guidelines of social distancing - see updated information on https://www.sdu.dk/da/om_sdu/beredskab_paa_sdu/coronavirus This means that in some labs the number of people will be limited.
 The maximum numbers are posted at the entrance to the individual labs and in the online booking system.
-Only one user per microscope.
+Only one primary user per microscope.

 - Between sessions, a user free instrument/room time slot (~10 min) should be included in the booked time.
 This will allow time for the room air to be exchanged.
 Users must therefore leave the room min ~10 min before their session is over.